DS4200-Fall21-Sec02/ic-03-intro-to-web-dev-mayajanicki/README.md

 This repository is your starting point for this in-class assignment.

-Link to your GitHub pages website: `[insert your clickable hyperlink here]`
+Link to your GitHub pages website: https://github.com/mayajanicki/mayajanickirepository.git
 # Aim of the assignment
 Build comfort with how to use git, GitHub Pages, JS, HTML, and D3.